Skip to main content

 2. Property Command

-This type of command is inherited from PropertyCommand class.
-A Property Command is a command that passes through property connection, and has no main connection.
+This type of command is inherited from the PropertyCommand class.
+A Property Command is a command that passes through a property connection, and has no main connection.
 It is not directly a part of the main flow.
-It supposed to return a value as an input of another Main Command.
+It is supposed to return a value as an input of another Main Command.
 A Property Command is indirectly called when another Main Command executes and accesses its in-point.

 As opposed to Main Command: Property Command's in-point can't be connected from multiple out-points, since it will be ambiguous in which data to receive.
 But the out-point can be connected to multiple in-points since it only returns a data and does not mess with the flow.